Student Bulletin – Registration

 Visiting students must pay the current applicable SCU School of Law tuition and applicable course fees.
 Visiting students are registered on a space-available basis only.

-Students visiting the School of Law in their final semester of law school should be aware that final grades will not be available until 30-45 days after the final exam period.
+Students visiting the School of Law in their final semester of law school should be aware that final grades may not be available for 20 -30 days after the final exam period.
 It is not possible to provide earlier grades, pass notifications or certifications of completion for students visiting SCU from another law school.
 Students who will be visiting the semester prior to graduating should check graduation grade deadlines with their home school.

 Non-Law Students